IsaKiko/D3-visualising-data/05-javascript.md

 > ## Let the cat work out  {.challenge}
 > Create a second button 'run around the block', that makes the cat slimmer again.

-In javascript there are two main data types: strings (text, everything in quotes) and numbers.
+In JavaScript there are two main data types: strings (text, everything in quotes) and numbers.
 It's important to remember that you can't do maths with strings or append numbers together.